Mark Dean

 Choice overload – by which larger choice sets are detrimental to a chooser’s wellbeing – is potentially of great importance to the design of economic policy.
 Yet the current evidence on its prevalence is inconclusive.
 We argue that existing tests are likely to be underpowered and hence that choice overload may occur more often than the literature suggests.
 We propose more powerful tests based on richer data and characterization theorems for the Random Utility Model.
 These new approaches come with significant econometric challenges, which we show how to address.
 We apply our tests to new experimental data and find strong evidence of choice overload that would likely be missed using current approaches.
 Paper

 Sustained progress on child mortality requires better curative care.
 However, policy instruments intended to increase access to healthcare may only incompletely reduce underuse or create overuse.
-We conduct an RCT of 1,768 children in Mali that cross-randomizes subsidies and community healthworkers who visit families and monitor the child's health, and analyze how these interventions affect the targeting of acute care, which depends not just on overall demand, but on whether children receive care when actually sick.
+We conducted an RCT of 1,768 children in Mali that cross-randomized primary care subsidies and community health worker visits.
+We analyze how these interventions affect the targeting of acute care, which depends not only on overall demand, but on whether children receive care when actually sick.
 We collect nine weeks of daily symptom and health care data to measure demand conditional on need for care, as defined by WHO standards.
 Parents are over five times more likely to seek care when it is medically indicated, yet the probability of getting needed care remains below 5% in the control.
 Subsidies increase utilization by over 250%, significantly reducing underuse with moderate effects on overuse.
-Healthworker visits have no aggregate effects, but likely improve use of the subsidy for the youngest children.
-Paper
+Health worker visits have little aggregate effect on care usage.
+Current, short paper here.
+A longer working paper version can be found here

 “On the Relation between Willingness to Accept and Willingness to Pay” (with Jonathan Chapman, Pietro Ortoleva, Erik Snowberg and Colin Camerer) - Latest Version May 2021